 You don’t need to worry much about how to arrange the hubs in a wired backhaul setup.
 Within reason, no matter the distance or placement, you’ll get the same performance.

-All you need to do is place the hubs in a way they can collectively blanket the entire desired area.
+So, place the hubs in a way they can collectively blanket the entire desired area.
 By the way, if you have Gigabit-class Internet and want to enjoy it via Wi-Fi, Gigabit (or faster) wired backhaul is a must.
+That’s to say Powerline or MoCA probably won’t cut it.

 In a wired backhaul setup, you can also use switches between hubs or daisy-chain the mesh units together — it allows for flexible hardware placement.